 There are many advantages to staying in or visiting this charming neighbourhood.
 Firstly, when you arrive, as I do, at St. Pancras train station from Paris on the Eurostar, it’s a mere 20-minute walk from St. Pancras to Bloomsbury.
 And walk I do.
 To my favourite small hotel, The Penn Club.
-The Penn Club operates in accordance with Quaker ideals and provides quiet, comfortable and secure surroundings for members and guests.
+The Penn Club provides quiet, comfortable and secure surroundings for members and guests.

 I stayed a few nights at The Penn Club before moving across town to another place in South Kensington.

 The stairs are a bit creaky (there’s no elevator) and the place may not be everyone’s cup of tea, but I like its location and its coziness.
 And did I mention their amazing breakfasts (included in the price of the room??)
-There’s a quiet reading room called The Cadbury Room (because the founder of Cadbury chocolates was a Quaker), a communal TV room and a breakfast room where you can sit on your own or at a communal table.
+There’s a quiet reading room, a communal TV room and a breakfast room where you can sit on your own or at a communal table.
 On my first morning in London, I sat across from the nicest Englishman.
 He introduced himself, told me he was heading up to Scotland on holiday and that he was a teacher (and a widower.)
 Over our respective porridges followed by a plate of bacon, sausage and scrambled egg, whole-wheat hot buttered toast and delicious coffee, we talked for well over an hour about numerous topics.

 “Gosh, Englishmen are nice,” I said to myself after he had left.
 “I should get myself one.”